ShuLiu1993/PANet/README.md

 For environment requirements, data preparation and compilation, please refer to [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch).

+WARNING: pytorch 0.4.1 is broken, see https://github.com/pytorch/pytorch/issues/8483.
+Use pytorch 0.4.0

 ### Usage

 For training and testing, we keep the same as the one in [Detectron.pytorch](https://github.com/roytseng-tw/Detectron.pytorch).
 To train and test PANet, simply use corresponding config files.
 For example, to train PANet on COCO: